protofire/uniswap-axelar-message-receiver/README.md

 # Uniswap Axelar Governance Bridge Receiver

-This project provides a Hardhat-based environment for developing, testing, and deploying the `UniswapAlexarReceiver` contract.
+This project provides a Hardhat-based environment for developing, testing, and deploying the `UniswapAxelarReceiver` contract.
 The receiver enforces strict authentication for cross-chain governance actions that originate from a trusted Uniswap Timelock and are routed through Axelar GMP.

 Supporting files include `hardhat.config.ts`, `tsconfig.json`, `.env.example`, and `package.json` with all required dependencies.